-Just this week, I got together with two new friends I’ve been so blessed to meet through my new job.
+Just this week, I got together with two new friends I’ve been so fortunate to meet through my new job.
 The school year’s been taxing on all of us because we’re all in new positions.
 But we’ve almost made it all the way through the year, one of the girls is newly engaged, and well, we just want to have some wine, plenty of laughs, and a bunch of fun!

 The bride-to-be is a huge fan of brownies, so naturally, I volunteered to bring some.
 I jumped on the blog to find my favorite recipe and YIKES!
 That picture!
 I immediately knew it wouldn’t do a single day longer.
 A recipe this great with such a terrible picture?
 No, no, no.

 But now, I’ve taken a better picture and reminded y’all of one of my classic go-to recipes.
 Oh yeah…and eaten brownies with new friends.
 Life is good.